ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 });
 ```

-What we have done above:
+What have been done above:

 - Add `onError` function to log the error message, and create a beep sound.
 - Update the `sass` task to use the `plumber` function, then pass the `onError` function to the `errorHandler` object property.